NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+1. Update the [CHANGELOG](CHANGELOG.md) in accordance with the nature of your Pull Request.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
+1. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
 Check https://travis-ci.com/{{ cookiecutter.github_username }}/cpp2wasm/pull_requests
    and make sure that the tests pass for all supported Python versions.